 Deforestation, climate change, population growth and industrial development continue to affect the remaining natural capital base.
 Declining natural capital influences human development and opportunities.
 This impact is visible today and expected to become more severe as pressure increases.

 What the Council is doing about it

-To bridge the current disconnect, the Council’s work has started by synthesizing expertise from members in a compelling business case highlighting the significant linkages between natural capital and industry operations along the value chain.
-The next step is to validate and refine the arguments with key industry leaders that have been identified as “game changers” in terms of their impact on driving landuse change.
+To bridge the current disconnect, the Council’s work has started by synthesizing expertise from Members incompelling business cases highlighting the significant links between natural capital and industry operations along the value chain.
+The next step is to validate and refine the arguments with key industry leaders that have been identified as “game changers” in terms of their impact on driving land use change.
 Members aspire to spur a long-term oriented and rational use of natural capital by industry and host governments.

 Beyond the realm of the Council, collaboration opportunities will be prioritized with influential external networks such as the World Business Council for Sustainable Development, the Consumer Goods Platform and TEEB for Business coalition.
 The Council is also seeking input from other Global Agenda Councils linked to the finance and consumer industries in preparation for the Summit on the Global Agenda 2014.

 Research Analyst: Daniel Akinmade Emejulu, Global Agenda Councils, Daniel.Emejulu@weforum.org